journey-js/journey/dist-setup.md

     ]
 };
 ```
-Now we have a Node environment setup that transpiles and bundles our ES6 source into an ES5 bundle that we can serve to the browser.
-Changes to JS will automatically be re-bundled/re-transpiled, including a sourcemap for easy debugging.
+Now we have a Node based build system to create a production ready distribution of our application.
+Our JS and CSS is bundled and transpiled from ES6 to ES5, minimized so that our application can transfer over the network as quickly as possible and versioned so future releases won't have browsers serve up files from previous versions.

 This cannot get any better!